SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 # Step 5: When necessary, update to the latest version from the global npm registry
-If you have installed kitfox from the global npm registry, then all you need to do to get the latest version is run the following inside the directory that contains your `package.json` file:
+If you have installed fpcl from the global npm registry, then all you need to do to get the latest version is run the following inside the directory that contains your `package.json` file:

 ```
-npm update "kitfox"
+npm update "fpcl"
 ```

 * *https://docs.npmjs.com/updating-packages-downloaded-from-the-registry*